 Where To Find Resources for Family Caregivers

-Informal caregivers refer to family members, friends, and anyone else who provides unpaid voluntary care to a loved one.
+Informal caregivers refer to family members, friends, and anyone who provides unpaid voluntary care to a loved one.
 In Massachusetts, a state with about 6.7 million residents, there are nearly 844,000 informal caregivers.
-Nationally, 11 million adults belong to the sandwich generation, where caregivers support a loved one while also raising families of their own.
+Nationally, 11 million adults belong to the sandwich generation, where caregivers support a loved one while raising their own families.

 These caregivers often go overutilized and underappreciated by healthcare systems, governments, and more.
 The average caregiver provides about 23 hours of care each week, works full-time, and has a family of their own.